Sendouc/sendou.ink/README.md

 11. Fill new weapon IDs by category to `weapon-ids.ts` (easy to take from the diff of English weapons.json)
 12. Get gear IDs for each slot from /output folder and update `gear-ids.ts`.
 13. Replace `object-dmg.json` with the `object-dmg.json` in /output folder
-14. Replace `weapon-params.json` with the `params.json` in /output folder
+14. Replace `weapon-params.ts` with the `params.json` in /output folder
 15. Delete all images inside `main-weapons`, `main-weapons-outlined`, `main-weapons-outlined-2` and `gear` folders.
 16. Replace with images from Lean's repository.
 17. Run the `npm run replace-img-names` command